 Harris, Trump, everything in between: Kalshi explodes with political futures

-Kalshi was first cleared to resume its election trading 2 October.
+Kalshi was first cleared to resume its election trading on 2 October.
 A three-judge panel for the US Court of Appeals for the District of Columbia affirmed a lower court’s ruling that the Commodity Futures Trading Commission (CFTC) overstepped its authority in halting the contracts last year.

 The CFTC has argued vehemently that the contracts will adversely affect election integrity.
 But the appeals court ruled the commission did not give sufficient evidence for this claim.
 Judges pointed to the fact that the commission could have implemented explicit election bans but has never done so.